What is Sherlock?

 Whether you ask Sherlock to unlock the door using our app or a text, the wireless device inside the box shakes hands with our secure servers, checks that everything is tickety-boo, then tells the electric strike to do its unlocking stuff.

 And does he do the same to open my building’s communal door, if I have one?

 In the case of your building’s communal door (if you have one), Sherlock works via your existing entry phone system.
 That means that you can remotely control your communal door without affecting the system for anyone else – and without anyone having to change their locks or issue new keys.

 How long do my doors stay unlocked once I’ve given the word?

-Sherlock defaults to keeping your building door unlocked for about ten seconds.
+Sherlock defaults to keeping your building door unlocked for about five seconds.
 The lock in your apartment door will be held open for a specific time, adjusted for the distance it takes you to traverse between the two portals.